MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ## Upcoming Provider Changes

-In **Q3 2020**, we are introducing a new version of this API.
-The existing API will mostly remain in place, however, in **late Q3/early Q4 2020**, we will break parts of the existing API.
+In **Q4 2020**, we will be making some breaking changes to the provider API.
+The biggest change is that we will stop injecting `window.web3`.
 We encourage you to
 [read more about this here](https://github.com/MetaMask/metamask-extension/issues/8077).

-Documentation for the new API will be released as soon as it's in production.

 ## List of Chain and Network IDs